SPACs and Blank Check Companies

 • SPACs are structured to avoid the penny stock classification (they raise more than $5 million in firm commitment underwriting and price shares above $5)

-• Because SPACs are not penny stock issuers, they are not subject to Rule 419, though they follow similar investor protection mechanisms voluntarily (trust accounts, redemption rights, time limits)
+• Because SPACs are not penny stock issuers, they are not subject to the penny-stock escrow rule, though they follow similar investor protection mechanisms voluntarily (trust accounts, redemption rights, time limits)

 Exam Tip: Gotchas

 • SPACs and blank check companies are related but not identical.
-Rule 419 applies specifically to penny stock blank check companies.
-SPACs are structured to avoid penny stock status, so Rule 419 does not apply to them directly.
+The SEC's penny-stock escrow rule applies specifically to penny stock blank check companies.
+SPACs are structured to avoid penny stock status, so the rule does not apply to them directly.

 • SPACs voluntarily adopt similar protections.
-Even though Rule 419 does not apply, SPACs use escrow accounts, time limits, and investor redemption rights through their governing documents.
+Even though the penny-stock escrow rule does not apply, SPACs use escrow accounts, time limits, and investor redemption rights through their governing documents.